petrgazarov/FastAPI-app/README.md

-# FastAPI app example that uses SQLModel, Asyncio, Supertokens, Alembic, AWS S3, Celery, Logger
+# FastAPI-app

+Example app using FastAPI, SQLModel, Celery, Alembic and Supertokens